orbeon/orbeon-forms-doc/form-runner/link-embed/liferay-full-portlet.md

 This is an Orbeon Forms PE feature.

-__The full portlet is no longer supported as of Orbeon Forms 2017.2 and newer.__
+__The full portlet is no longer supported as of Orbeon Forms 2017.2 and newer.
+Instead, please see the [Liferay proxy portlet](liferay-proxy-portlet.md).__

 ## Supported Liferay versions